 Intersection and buffer¶

-I want to select the railroads in the city of Davis from the railroads in Yolo county.
-First read the data, and do an important sanity check: are the coordinate reference systems (“projections”) the same?
+I want to get the railroads in the city of Davis by sub-setting the railroads in Yolo county.
+First read the data, and do an important sanity check: are the coordinate reference systems (crs) for the two datasets the same?

 Ay, we are dealing with two different coordinate reference systems (projections)!
-Let’s settle for yet another one: Teale Albers (this is really the “Albers Equal Area projection with parameters suitable for California”.
+Let’s settle for yet another one: Teale Albers.
+This is a short name for the “Albers Equal Area projection with parameters suitable for California”.
 This particular set of parameters was used by an California State organization called the Teale Data Center, hence the name.

 Another check, let’s see what county Davis is in, using two approaches.
 In the first one we get the centroid of Davis and do a point-in-polygon query.

-An alternative approach is to intersect the two polygon datasets.
+An alternative approach is to intersect the two polygon SpatVectors

 davis_rail <- intersect(railTA, cityTA)